monzag/battleship/README.md

   - default: False
   - description: True if ship is sunk

-* 'is_horizontal'
+* 'is_vertical'
   - data: bool
-  - description: True if is horizontal
+  - description: True if is vertical

 * 'size'
-  - data: intiger (1 - 5)
+  - data: integer (1 - 5)
   - description: amount of Square objects in Ship

 * 'squares'
   - data: list
   - description: list of Square objects

-* 'row'
-  - data: intiger
-  - description: y position of first Square object

-* 'column'
-  - data: intiger
-  - description: x position of first Square object

 __Instance Method__